How to create a technical content outline that works (+template)

 - Start outlining your headings and supporting texts logically.

-What is a content outline?
+What is a technical content outline?

-A content outline is a structured overview of your final content, from main points to supporting details.
+A technical content outline is a structured overview of your final content, from main points to supporting details.
 It’s the skeleton that supports the whole body of your content.

-The content outline answers questions like: What core ideas do you want to convey?
+The technical content outline answers questions like: What core ideas do you want to convey?
 How will these points be organized (e.g., chronological, problem-solution)?
 Which points are primary, and which are supporting details?

 Using the previous example for our "CI/CD Pipeline Implementation" blog post, a content outline will detail the main steps of setting up a CI/CD pipeline: